zalenix/portaldocs/portal-sdk/templates/top-designpatterns-resource-browse.md

 ﻿# Resource Browse
-The resource browse pattern provides resource discovery and management across multiple subscriptions and resource groups.
+The resource browse pattern provides resource discovery and management at scale spanning multiple subscriptions and resource groups.

 # Context
-In order to manage a single Azure resource, a user locates that item in a list of resources.
+In order to manage a single Azure resource, users often locate the resource in a list.

 # Problem
-Users need to see a filterable and sortable list of resources, perform actions on items in the list, and navigate to the details for a specific resource they are looking for.
+Users need to see a filterable and sortable list of resources, perform actions on items in the list, and navigate to the details for a specific resource.
 When the user has no resources of that type, the user needs guidance on the value of the resource, links to any supplemental docs and a button to create a resource instance.

 # Solution
-The resource browse pattern surfaces a user’s resources by highlighting top-level pieces of resource data in a grid view.
+The resource browse pattern shows resources by displaying key resource properties in a grid view.
 Resource browse provides easy filtering, searching, sorting and grouping within the list.
-The user can perform bulk actions to take action on selected resources directly from the list.
-Selecting a resource from the browse experience opens the resource to invoke the resource manage experience.
+The user can perform bulk actions on selected resources directly from the list.
+Selecting a resource from the browse experience opens the resource to invoke the `resource manage` experience.

 ## Also known as